viamrobotics/docs/docs/program/_index.md

 3. Go to the **Setup** tab and follow the instructions there.
 4. [Configure](../../manage/configuration) your robot.

-Then, run one of the following commands in your terminal to install a Viam SDK on your development machine:
+Next, to install your preferred Viam SDK on your development machine, run one of the following commands in your terminal:

 {{< tabs >}}
 {{% tab name="Python" %}}